SpencerWhitehead7/not-yelp/README.md

 ## Regrets

-This has no tests.
-With more time and a detailed, finely broken down set of planned features, I would have preferred to at least unit test everything.
-Unfortunately, I was building the site out as I thought of new features (and frequently tweaking them), and didn't have a detailed development plan, which does not lend itself to TDD.
+With a detailed, finely broken down set of planned features, I would have preferred to test everything, but unfortunately, I was building the site out as I thought of new features (and frequently tweaking them), and didn't have a detailed development plan.

-I think it would have been super cool to have a map with markers for each of the restaurants linked to their Yelp pages.
-However, this was way outside the spec, so I invested the time in styling and refactoring instead.
+I also think it would have been super cool to have a map with markers for each of the restaurants linked to their Yelp pages.

 ## Spec

 Use the Yelp!
-Api to retrieve data on restaurants.
+Api to retrieve data on restaurants

-Allow users to search for restaurants by city.
+Allow users to search for restaurants by city

-Allow sorting by price and rating.
+Allow sorting by price and rating

-Display 20 restaurants at a time, with each linked to the yelp page for that restaurant.
+Display 20 restaurants at a time, with each linked to the yelp page for that restaurant

-Any features beyond this are optional.
+Any features beyond this are optional

 ## Optional features